BCX18ConnectedLife/big-iot/StartUp-Guide-Provider.md

 Update your Provider ID and Secret in the `example.properties` file (see root directory of the template project)

-NOTE: You can copy the Provider ID and SECRET when you open your newly created Provider instance on the Web Portal, and then click on `Copy ID to Clipboard` and `Load Consumer Secret` followed by `Copy Secret to Clipbard` (top right).
+NOTE: You can copy the Provider ID and SECRET when you open your newly created Provider instance on the Web Portal, and then click on `Copy ID to Clipboard` and `Load Consumer Secret` followed by `Copy Secret to Clipbard` (see top right).

 ### 8. Edit the Example Provider Java application